-<RGB>
+<RGB1, 2>

-Allows you to choose "RGB" for an RGB source such as a computer, or "Component" for a component video source such as a DVD player.
+Allows you to choose "RGB 1 or 2" for an RGB 1 or 2 source such as a computer, or "Component" for a component video source such as a DVD player.
 Normally select "Auto" and the projector automatically detects a component signal.
 However there may be some component signals that the projector is unable to detect.
 If this is the case, select "Component".

-<VIDEO and S-VIDEO>
+<Video &S-Video System Select>